Languages of Israel

 The Israeli population is linguistically and culturally diverse.
-Hebrew is the country's official language, and almost the entire population speaks it either as native speakers or proficiently as a second language.
+Hebrew is the country's official language, and almost the entire population speaks it either as a first language or proficiently as a second language.
 Its standard form, known as Modern Hebrew, is the main medium of life in Israel.
 Arabic is used mainly by Israel's Arab minority which comprises about one-fifth of the population.
 Arabic has a special status under Israeli law.

-Russian is spoken by about 20% of the Israeli population, mainly by the large immigrant population from the former Soviet Union, and English is a known foreign language by a significant proportion of the Israeli population as English is used widely in official logos and road signs alongside Hebrew and Arabic.
+English is known as a foreign language by a significant portion of the Israeli population as English is used widely in official logos and road signs alongside Hebrew and Arabic.
+It is estimated that over 85% of Israelis can speak English to some extent.
+Russian is spoken by about 20% of the Israeli population, mainly due to the large immigrant population from the former Soviet Union.
 In addition, the 19th edition of Ethnologue lists 36 languages and dialects spoken through Israel.

-According to a 2011 Government Social Survey of Israelis over 20 years of age, 49% report Hebrew as their native language, Arabic 18%, Russian 15%, Yiddish 2%, French 2%, English 2%, 1.6% Spanish, and 10% other languages (including Romanian, German and Amharic, which were not offered as answers by the survey).
+According to a 2011 Government Social Survey of Israelis over 20 years of age, 49% report Hebrew as their native language, Arabic 18%, Russian 15%, Yiddish 2%, French 2%, English 2%, Spanish 1.6%, and 10% other languages (including Romanian, and Amharic, which were not offered as answers by the survey).
 This study also noted that 90% of Israeli Jews and over 60% of Israeli Arabs have a good understanding of Hebrew.